|Overall Rating:||Overall Rating|

 Isagenix by John Anderson and Jim and Kathy Coover is found at isagenix.com.

-It’s an MLM or multi-level marketing business.
+So yes, this is an MLM or multi-level marketing income opportunity business.

-Most MLM businesses view their products simply as a formality to make what they are doing legal.
+Most MLM businesses view their products as simply a formality to make what they are doing legal.

-This is as opposed to creating products that people need and want and can be purchased at reasonable prices.
+This is as opposed to creating products that people need and want and can be purchased at very reasonable prices.

 As to whether the product is helpful is not really our issue to discuss.